xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 shall necessarily influence each other’s opinions; so that the problem becomes how to fix belief, not in the individual merely, but in the community.

+- **Xie:** This argument means human species have a consensus about the model of `Mind`, and indeed a consensus of the community is the nature of a good (useful) model.

 Let the will of the state act, then, instead of that of the individual.
 Let an institution be created which shall have for its